 - Reschedule games, if possible.

-Every attempt will be made to update cancellations on the Aloha Tournaments website.
+Every attempt will be made to update cancellations on the Aloha Tournaments website and Aloha app.
 However, weather conditions can change rapidly, and all teams should be prepared to play as soon as weather clears and fields are playable.

 If thunder or lightning is observed at any location, play will be suspended immediately, and players and fans will be required to leave the field.
 Play will be allowed to resume 30 minutes after the last sound of thunder or sight of lightning is observed.
 If a game is in progress: